wp-cli/handbook/docs/installing/index.md

     PHP_VERSION=ls /Applications/MAMP/bin/php/ | sort -n | tail -1
     export PATH=/Applications/MAMP/bin/php/${PHP_VERSION}/bin:$PATH

+To use a specific PHP version provided by MAMP, you'll need to determine the path to the PHP version's executable, and modify your `PATH` environment variable with the following added to your `~/.bash_profile` or `~/.zsh_profile`:

+    export PATH=/Applications/MAMP/bin/php/php5.5.26/bin:$PATH

+Note there's no assignment of the `PHP_VERSION` variable in this case, because we aren't dynamically looking up the latest PHP version.

 Once you have added that and saved the file, reload the file with:

     source ~/.bash_profile